jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/introduction.typ

 #v(15pt)

-1. How can compute shaders be effectively utilized to implement an efficient and flexible real-time surface tessellation method?
+_1. How can compute shader be effectively utilized to implement an efficient and flexible real-time surface tessellation method?_

-2. What are the trade-offs between computational complexity and rendering performance when employing a compute shader-based tessellation solution compared to other solutions?
+_2. What are the trade-offs between computational complexity and rendering performance when employing a compute shader-based tessellation solution compared to other solutions?_

-3. Is it feasible to achieve high-fidelity geometry reconstruction in real-time rendering using software-based tessellation combined with displacement mapping?
-What are the technical challenges involved in this approach?
+_3. Is it feasible to achieve high-fidelity geometry reconstruction in real-time rendering using software-based tessellation combined with displacement mapping?
+What are the technical challenges involved in this approach?_

 // Based on the aim and challenges menthioned aboved, this thesis try to answer the following research questions:
 //